MatheusDSantossi/MatheusDSantossi/README.md

 ## 🚀 About Me

-Passionate Full‑Stack Developer and Data Analyst with a degree in Information Systems (UFRPE).
-I build scalable web applications, automate data workflows, and contribute to open‑source projects.
-My favorite technologies include Python, Django, React, Java, and SQL.
+Passionate Software Developer and Data Analyst with a degree in Information Systems (UFRPE).
+I build scalable web and cross-platform applications, from dynamic websites to AI-driven chatbots, I also automate data workflows, and contribute to open‑source projects.
+Enthusiastic about data science and AI, I work daily with technologies like Python, Django, React, Java, and SQL.

 ## 🔧 Tech Stack & Tools